Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/hair-shader.md

 ## Creating a Hair Material

-New Materials in HDRP use the [Lit Shader](Lit-Shader.md) by default.
-To create a Hair Material from scratch, create a Material and then make it use the Hair Shader.
+New Materials in HDRP use the [Lit shader](Lit-Shader.md) by default.
+To create a Hair Material from scratch, create a Material and then make it use the Hair shader.
 To do this:

 1. In the Unity Editor, navigate to your Project's Asset window.